kohei-us/ixion/doc/overview.rst

     >>> sh1.set_formula_cell(0, 1, "A1*100")  # B1
     >>> sh1.set_formula_cell(1, 1, "A2")      # B2

-When setting a formula expression to a cell, you don't need to start your formula expression with a '=' like you would when you are entering a formula in a spreadsheet application.
+.. note:: When setting a formula expression to a cell, you don't need to start
+          your formula expression with a '=' like you would when you are entering a formula in a spreadsheet application.

 Now, the formula cells don't get calculated automatically as you enter them;
 you need to explicitly tell the document to calculate the formula cells via